 There are also those who drill themselves over and over again with speed exercises.
 As a result, these people tend to neglect one of the most important aspects of being a great musician; which is the ability to HEAR.

-Ear training forms the foundation of achieving proficient musicianship and it lays out the foundation for music development.
+Ear training forms the foundation for achieving proficient musicianship and it lays out the foundation for music development.

 How many of us can hear a piece of music and decipher it completely?
 The fact is that 90% of the guitarists in the world won’t be able to do so.
 Can you imagine a painter who can’t differentiate the colors on his palette?
 In the same way, how can a guitarist achieve true mastery of the instrument when he can’t even differentiate a C note from a D note?